HydrofinLoewenherz/pongsense/README.md

 Pongsense is a simple implementation of Pong with flutter (for android).
 But with a twist, the player paddle is controlled with the [ESense Earable][esense].

-As the player leans to the left and right, the paddle follows.
+As the player tilts to the left and right, the paddle follows.
 This gives an interactive and dynamic way to play an old classic.

 ## Usage

 To play the game with the best experience, follow these steps.

-1. Open the app
+1. Open the app and enable Bluetooth
-2. Allow the required app permissions
-3. Start your [ESense Earable][esense]
+2. Start your [ESense Earable][esense]
-4. Click on `Connect` and wait until the status says `initialized`
+3. While on the `Connect`-Tab, click on `Connect`
+4. Wait until all connection state items have a checkmark
-5. Click on `Calibrate` and follow the shown instructions
+5. Go on the `Calibrate`-Tab
-6. On the top left, change to the game
+6. Tilt your head to the far left an click `Calibrate Left`
+7. Tilt your head to the far right an click `Calibrate Right`
+8. Now all calibrate state items should have a checkmark
+9. Go on the `Play`-Tab
+10. You can now move the (blue) player paddle by tilting your head from left to right
+11. Try to get a high score before loosing all your lives (displayed on the top left, over the current score)
-7. Have fun :smile:
+12. Have fun :smile:

 ## Features